nhs-digital-gp-it-futures/BuyingCatalogueOrdering/README.md

 | outside the docker network | localhost                  | 5104  |  X  |

-Navigate yourself to [localhost:5104](http://localhost:5104/) to view the Ordering API
+Navigate yourself to [localhost:5104/health/live](http://localhost:5104health/live) to view the health status of the service

 ## Running the Application